LazarDjokovic/ITNovosti-School-Project/README.md

 # ITNovosti-School-Project
 On this website you can register you account, post comments, change profile picture etc.
-On admin panel you can ad comments, delete comments, add users, delete users, change passwords, change emails, change profile pictures
+On admin panel you can add, delete, and change change: comments, users, passwords, emails, profile pictures